du6293/single_cycle_processor_systemverilog/README.md

 I needed basic knowledge of processor architecture and hardware design.

+It was based on the professor's guidelines and his skeleton code.

 I referenced "COMPUTER ORGANIAZATION AND DESIGN RISC-V EDITION"

 I focused on decoding all command combinations in the risc-v instruction set. (except for sync and system call)